la2050/archive/_organizations/make-it-in-la.md

   year_submitted:
     - '2018'
     - '2015'
-  org_summary:
-    - >-
-      MAKE IT IN LA is a community of diverse creators who turn their passions into products in L.A.; our content, connections and programming help entrepreneurs create products and brands that matter.
-    - >-
-      Make it in LA connects and celebrates the entrepreneurial ecosystem for making things in LA.
 title: MAKE IT IN LA
-uri: /organizations/make-it-in-la/
 extrapolated_project_ids:
   - '5102201'
 project_titles_from_extrapolated_project_ids:
   - >-
     Make it in LA – help connect and celebrate LA’s entrepreneurial ecosystem for making things
-project_titles:
-  - >-
-    Make it in LA – help connect and celebrate LA’s entrepreneurial ecosystem for making things
-  - >-
-    Maker Walk: behind-the-scenes look at locally-made brands and factories around LA
-project_titles_from_project_ids:
-  - >-
-    Maker Walk: behind-the-scenes look at locally-made brands and factories around LA
 original_project_titles:
   - >-
     Make it in LA – help connect and celebrate LA’s entrepreneurial ecosystem